marcelohdez/marcelohdez/README.md

 ## About Me

 - 📚 Currently attending **Florida International University**
-- 🔭 Majoring in a Computer Science _Associate's in Arts_
+- 🔭 Studying for a Computer Science BS
-- 💬 Bilingual: English and Spanish
-- 🧑‍💻 Proficient in Java, Rust, and C/C++!
+- 🧑‍💻 Proficient in Java, Rust, and C/C++
 - 🧐 Knowledgeable in Bash scripting and Linux

 📫 Inquiries: <marcelohdez.inq@gmail.com>